Faruhcon/BallBlog/source/content/Projects/vb-overview.md

             title="Virtual Fitness Buddy Afterschool Kiosks">
         <figcaption>  Kiosks used during the VFB-A pilot (left) and C1-A and C2-A (right).
 The C1-A/C2-A kiosk added a touchscreen display for menu selection.</figcaption>
     </figure>

-    <p>The Virtual Fitness Buddy Afterschool (VFB-A) project was designed to encourage children to engage in healthier physical activity (PA) habits through the use of a virtual dog buddy.
+The Virtual Fitness Buddy Afterschool (VFB-A)[^vfb-a1] project was designed to encourage children to engage in healthier physical activity (PA) habits through the use of a virtual dog buddy.
 As a child completed PA, tracked using a Fitbit PA tracker, their VFB's health would increase, which meant that they could play for longer, unlock new games and tricks, and earn points to spend on various customizations.
-VFB-A was built as a mobile kiosk station to be used in afterschool programs consisting of a large screen display, touchscreen, and Microsoft Kinect.</p>
+VFB-A was built as a mobile kiosk station to be used in afterschool programs consisting of a large screen display, touchscreen, and Microsoft Kinect.
     <div class=stats-container> <!-- VFB-A Stats -->
         <details open>
             <summary>VFB-A Stats</summary>